 Already planning your next holiday?
 Well, considering they've already started stocking Easter eggs and hot cross buns in supermarkets - now's the time to book your 2020 Easter egg-scape!

 And you’ll be happy to know that if you play your annual leave cards right this Easter 2020 break, you can get a lush 10 days of holidays for merely 4 days of annual leave.

 “How?”
 You ask.
-Well, this 2019 Easter break Good Friday lands on April 19, Easter Monday is 22 April and Anzac Day is Thursday, April 25.
-Plan to head to your destination after work on Thursday 18 April and book in annual leave until Tuesday 23 April, Wednesday 24 April and Friday 26 April and you’ll be back from your much-needed 10 days of R & R and ready for action by Monday 29 April.
+Well, this 2020 Easter break Good Friday lands on April 10, Easter Monday is 13 April.
+Plan to head to your destination after work on Thursday 9 April and book in annual leave from Tuesday 14 April to Friday 17 April - then you’ll be back from your much-needed 10 days of R&R and ready for action by Monday 20 April.

-With this much time on your hands, use it wisely with a value for money get away.
-Whether you're looking to escape to a ‘fly and flop’ location before winter, or prefer to stay closer to home, there are plenty of budget-friendly options out there.
+And with this much time on your hands, you'll want to use it wisely with a value for money getaway.
+Whether you're looking to escape to a ‘fly and flop’ location before winter, or prefer to stay a little closer to home, there are plenty of budget-friendly options out there.

 If you’re into city events like pop-up food markets, free live music, art and some of the finest coffee in the world, then Melbourne’s city centre is the place for you to visit this Easter.
 Otherwise known as Australia's City of Culture, Melbourne comes alive in Autumn with tonnes of free holiday events, all sprawled throughout the CBD.

 If you’re looking to have a laugh, then the eagerly awaited Melbourne International Comedy Festival with some of the best local and international comedians around is something to consider.
 Average ticket prices are around $27, but for those on a budget, there are $10 tickets or even free events on offer.